 An accurate arrhythmia detection methodology should consider the differences in the morphologies of class-specific ECG beats and cumulants are shown to be an effective tool in this field.
 Implementing all samples of Cumulants constructs lengthy feature vectors.
 We have used a model of the Cumulants utilizing the Hermitian basis functions which prepares smaller feature vectors while maintaining the shape of the Cumulants.
 Each cumulants of the original ECG signal, x(t) could be approximated by linear combination of Hermite basis functions as the original signal itself:

-where a n 's are the coefficients of this linear combination; ϕ n (t, σ) are the Hermitian basis functions; N is the order of the model; σ is the width parameter.
+(t, σ) are the Hermitian basis functions; N is the order of the model; σ is the width parameter.
 The two major parameters, N and σ should be optimized to achieve an acceptable approximation error in this model.

 Figure 6 shows that high rate of change in the time domain can be observed if high orders of the Hermite basis functions are selected.
 Correspondingly, small changes of ECG beats can be detected.
 Increasing N and employing more Hermitian basis functions in the equation (13) increases the precision of the model and reduces the normalized approximation error, E defined as:

 The minimum acceptable approximation error can specify the order of the model.
 Figure 7a shows that the normalized approximation error exponentially decreases by increasing the order of the model.